armory/documentation/_spinnaker_install_admin_guides/install-on-aws.md

   - /spinnaker_install_admin_guides/install-on-aws/
 ---

-This guide describes how to install Spinnaker in AWS or in an on-prem Kubernetes cluster with access to S3\.
-It will create / use the following Amazon Web Services resources:
+This guide describes how to install Spinnaker in AWS or in an on-prem Kubernetes cluster with access to S3.
+It will create and use the following Amazon Web Services resources:

 - A Kubernetes cluster running on Amazon Web Services (AWS).
 EKS is a good way to get a Kubernetes cluster up on AWS - see the AWS documentation for this.
 - An Amazon S3 (Simple Storage Service) bucket.
 You can use an existing one or create a new one.